What’s In A Name? A Positive Personal Brand

 If you’re not sure how to pronounce someone’s name, ask them.
 Even if you don’t get it right straight away, they’ll be pleased you’re making the effort.

-It’s a little thing that can make a huge difference, so why not take a second longer to get it right.
+It’s a little thing that can make a huge difference in conveying a positive personal brand, so why not take a few seconds longer to get it right?

 Like this?
 Share it or join in the discussion…